 "Women need to become aware of what practices actually work for us, what practices are adapted to our energies and our life situations," she writes in Women of Wisdom.
 "We cannot be satisfied with just doing something because it is supposed to lead to enlightenment or blindly obeying the edicts of teachers and administrators.
 We need to observe what actually works."

-Starting in spring 2014, Lama Tsultrim Allione has launched "Wisdom Rising," a multi-lineage collaboration seeking to enhance the understanding of the sacred feminine as expressed through Buddhism's female heritage, wisdom practices and female deities.
+Lama Tsultrim Allione has launched "Wisdom Rising," a multi-lineage collaboration seeking to enhance the understanding of the sacred feminine as expressed through Buddhism's female heritage, wisdom practices and female deities.
 "More than just a conference, we want to ignite a movement!
-Wisdom workshops will be held all over the country, during the next two years, culminating in the Wisdom Rising Conference in July 2016."
+Wisdom workshops will be held all over the country."

 Lama Tsultrim about Dakini Power